Florentino Floro

-Florentino V. Floro Jr. (born November 5, 1953) is a Filipino former judge who achieved notoriety after being suspended from the Philippine judiciary in 2006 due to mental illness.
+Florentino Velasquez Floro Jr. (born November 5, 1953) is a Filipino former judge who achieved notoriety after being suspended from the Philippine judiciary in 2006 due to mental illness.
 Floro made several statements that he was psychic and claimed to frequently communicate with invisible duendes, a type of dwarf common in Filipino and Latin American mythology.

 Biography

-Florentino V. Floro, Jr. was born in Manila, Philippines on November 5, 1953, eldest of five brothers, to Florentino Carreon Floro and Milagros Geronimo Velasquez.
+Florentino Velasquez Floro Jr. was born in Manila, Philippines on November 5, 1953, eldest of five brothers, to Florentino Carreon Floro Sr. and Milagros Geronimo Velasquez.
 Floro's primary education was by the Religious of the Virgin Mary, graduating from secondary school in 1969 in Valenzuela City.
 Initially training to be a priest, he entered the seminary in 1965, leaving the priesthood to enter law.
 From 1970 to 1974 Floro attended Adamson University and Ateneo de Manila University's Loyola Schools, earning a BA in philosophy and theology.
 Floro earned a Bachelor of Laws degree from the Ateneo Law School and placed 12th in the 1983 Philippine Bar Examinations with a grade of 87.55 percent.

 Judicial career

 In 1995 Floro applied to the Judicial and Bar Council, but was rejected for the bench after failing the mandatory psychological examination by the Supreme Court of the Philippines.
 The Clinic Services of the Supreme Court found "evidence of ego disintegration" and "developing psychotic process", and Floro voluntarily withdrew his application.
 Floro re-applied in 1998, again with a negative evaluation.
 Due to his impressive academic performance he was allowed to submit a second, more favorable psychiatric opinion from private practitioners.
 On his 45th birthday Floro was appointed a regional trial court judge in the Metro Manila region of the capital (the youngest ever appointed) and began work in November 1998.
 Floro stated his mission was to rid the Philippine legal system of corruption.
 In March of the following year, Floro requested an audit be performed, which resulted in a July 13 report to a court administrator who recommended the report be considered a complaint against Floro and that he be given another psychiatric examination.
-On July 20, 1999 Floro was placed on preventive suspension during the investigation against him, for a variety of reasons including:
+On July 20, 1999, Floro was placed on preventive suspension during the investigation against him, for a variety of reasons including: